AkramYazdani/Optimal_alpha_for_Constructing_Causal_Network/README.md

-# Colorectal_Cancer_Causal_Network
-Identifying optimal alpha for constructing transcriptomic causal network.
+# Identifying optimal alpha for constructing transcriptomic causal network.
 The gene expression data used in this study are publicly available in Gene Expression Omnibus at GSE196576.

 We initially employed k-mean clustering and clustered genes in 4 classes.
 We then built a data-driven network for each cluster based on an order-independent implementation of the conditional independence properties, i.e., directed acyclic graph (DAG), learning PC-algorithm.